By Elaine Yue

 So when I said that I was a health writer who could write effective content, it was a no-brainer.

 The gig: four blog posts and two landing pages for $1,000.
 Every month.

 Tweaking my plan

 I am by no means on easy street — yet.
 My marketing plan is still a work in progress.
-But for us newbies, any plan is better than no plan.
+But for us newbies trying to escape the content mill trap, any plan is better than no plan.

 So take all of the tips from the Den and other sources, create a plan, and I guarantee you will get your first client.

 Elaine Yue is a freelance writer and consultant specializing in the health supplement and insurance industries.